mahicshah/FM-codes/README.md

-This repository contains all Python codes given in FM Taskphase.
+This branch contains the 17 Python codes and a few more done with different data structures.